elvisselimaj/python-challenge/01-Class-Activities/Tue-Thurs-Class/02-VBA-Scripting/3/Activities/06-Par_Lotto/README.md

 # The VBA Lotto

-## ANOTHER RANDOM PAIRING - Let's get to know your classmates!

 ## Instructions

 * You are in charge of finding our winners for a local lotto drawing.